Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Acyclicity in graphs and hypergraphs

 \subsection{Dual hypergraphs}

-At the end of the previous chapter, we introduced hypergraphs and $\alpha$-acyclicity, and presented results that show that hypergraphs can be considered tree-like in the sense that they are tree-decomposable.
 In this section, we define for every \ca graph~$G$ an associated structure~$d(G)$, the \emph{dual hypergraph of~$G$}, and present the first connections between coset acyclicity for \ca graphs and $\alpha$-acyclicity for their dual hypergraphs.